bevry-archive/awesome-travis/README.md

 ### Deployment

-Runs the `deploy` npm script after a successful test.
+Runs the `our:deploy` npm script after a successful test.

 Used by [bevry/staticsitegenerators-website](https://github.com/bevry/staticsitegenerators-website)